anm1234/docker-database-project./README.md

 # CryptoConnect Docker Database

 ## Overview
-This project runs the **CryptoConnect database** using Docker and PostgreSQL.
+This project runs the CryptoConnect database using Docker and PostgreSQL.
 It automatically creates tables and populates them with sample data for users, wallets, cryptocurrencies, and transactions.

----

-## Folder Structure
+## Project Folder Structure
 cryptoconnect-docker-db/
 ├── docker-compose.yml
 ├── init-db/